Going Grey: Does Stress Cause Your Hair to Lose its Pigment?

 Stress Science: What is Stress?

 When you are under a lot of pressure in your job or events take a turn in your life, you may enter a state of stress.
 Physically, a stressful spell can be characterised by an increased heart rate, loss of appetite and sky-rocketing blood pressure.
 And although we associate feeling stressed with negative connotations, stress evolved to enable humans to fight or flee a tough situation.
 Stress is activated in the body through signals in the brain.
 If your brain perceives what it believes to be an incoming threat, the acute stress response is triggered by a brain region called the hypothalamus.
-The hypothalamus can be regarded as a ‘command centre’ between the brain and the body, and signals to promote the release of adrenaline from the adrenal glands.
-Adrenaline stimulates nerves in the ‘fight or flight’ (aka sympathetic) nervous system, leading to a quickened heartbeat, dilated pupils and increased attention.
+The hypothalamus can be regarded as a ‘command centre’ between the brain and the body, and signals to promote the release of noradrenaline from the adrenal glands.
+Noradrenaline stimulates nerves in the ‘fight or flight’ (aka sympathetic) nervous system, leading to a quickened heartbeat, dilated pupils and increased attention.
 Stress eventually ceases do to the activation of the slow stress response; switching itself off once the threat has retreated.

 There are situations where the stress response is still vital to our survival, like jumping out of the way of a car who skipped a red light or fleeing from a hungry lion (a common event).
 However, this response was intended to only be used in a life-or-death situation not regular day-to-day events.
 Too much stress is not good for our bodies or brains and is linked to damaging process such as brain volume loss, increased risk of diseases due to compromised immunity and heart conditions.